openvinotoolkit/openvino/docs/OV_Runtime_UG/migration_ov_2_0/preprocessing.md

 > **NOTE**: Use Model Optimizer preprocessing capabilities to insert preprocessing operations in you model for optimization.
 This way, the application does not need to read the model and set preprocessing repeatedly.
 You can use the [model caching feature](../Model_caching_overview.md) to improve the time-to-inference.

-The steps below demonstrate how to migrate preprocessing scenarios from the Inference Engine API to the OpenVINO Runtime API 2.0.
+The steps below demonstrate how to migrate preprocessing scenarios from Inference Engine API to OpenVINO Runtime API 2.0.
-The snippets assume we need to preprocess a model input with the `tensor_name` in the Inference Engine API, using `operation_name` to address the data.
+The snippets assume we need to preprocess a model input with the `tensor_name` in Inference Engine API, using `operation_name` to address the data.

 #### Importing Preprocessing in Python